hannahakonen/physio-cybersecurity/README.md

 ### Comparing and Selecting Encryption Methods (Appendix 3)

-Different encryption methods were compared and the encryption methods needed for the customer environment were mapped and planned: Bitlocker protection for workstations, HTTPS/TLS protection for communication on appointment pages, VPN for remote processing of customer data, S/MIME for email encryption, Bitwarden for password protection, Node.js' bcrypt library for password hashing and Windows Hello for MFA.
+Different encryption methods were compared and the encryption methods needed for the customer environment were mapped and planned:
+- Bitlocker protection for workstations
+- HTTPS/TLS protection for communication on appointment pages
+- VPN for remote processing of customer data
+- S/MIME for email encryption
+- Bitwarden for password protection
+- Node.js' bcrypt library for password hashing
+- Windows Hello for MFA

 As a case example, the implementation of Bitlocker as a GPO was planned and started.